Trump the outlier at G-7 summit

 China Daily, China

 The European economy faces dim prospects, with Germany already on the brink of a recession and a possible no-deal Brexit set to bring even more chaos.
-The trade war between China and the US has only worsened the situation.
+The trade war between China and the United States has only worsened the situation.

 Rarely have European leaders spoken with such unity on an issue.
 Hopefully, the message that "no one wins in a trade war", has been received, since the US leader said on Monday that the two sides will begin "serious negotiations" soon.